-The Securities and Exchange Commission has approved the Exchange's filing to adopt new Rule 24.18 (File No. SR-CBOE-96-29).
-Effective November 18, 1996 members acting on their own behalf or on behalf of a customer can not exercise OEX index options series, if they know or have reason to know that the exercise is for more than the "net long position" of that series in the account.
-The rule was proposed and adopted by the Exchange's Board in order to eliminate the perceived risk to writers from the holder's ability under the rules of the Options Clearing Corporation ("OCC") to exercise options that had been the subject of closing transactions.
+According to Rule 24.18 members acting on their own behalf or on behalf of a customer can not exercise OEX index options series, if they know or have reason to know that the exercise is for more than the "net long position" of that series in the account.
+The rule was proposed and adopted by the Exchange's Board in order to eliminate the perceived risk to writers from the holder's ability, under the rules of the Options Clearing Corporation ("OCC"), to exercise options that had been the subject of closing transactions.
 Although applicable to all American-style index options, this rule currently applies only to OEX options.